takivlasakakis/git-note/project-ideas.md

 * markdown viewer/editor on github
 * convert from decimal to 1/16 in
-* interval timer
-    * let the app talk to google sheets to keep track of metrics

 * Cooking timer

 #### Connect scale to internet